 Following the principles discussed earlier, make sure the payment schedule is delivered in the right way and by the deadline.

-If you are sending documents to a physical address, check the payment schedule and the contract to ensure you are sending the payment schedule to the right place.
+If you are sending documents to a physical address, check the payment claim and the contract to ensure you are sending the payment schedule to the right place.
 If you are dealing with a corporation, consider conducting an ASIC search to ensure the address is current.

 If you have multiple addresses to choose from and you’re not sure which one to pick, it may be worth sending the payment schedule to all of them.
 Serving the document multiple times would be better than running the risk of not serving it properly at all.